kpwhri/Sentinel-Scalable-NLP/README.md

 ## Disclaimer

-* This is not a Sentinel Initiative-supported project.
+* This work was funded as part of the [Sentinel Initiative](https://www.fda.gov/safety/fdas-sentinel-initiative).
+However, this is not a Sentinel Initiative-supported project.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* This work was funded as part of the [Sentinel Initiative](https://www.fda.gov/safety/fdas-sentinel-initiative).
-  * However, this is not a Sentinel Initiative-supported project.
+* This project was supported by Task Order 75F40119F19002 under Master Agreement 75F40119D10037 from the U.S. Food and Drug Administration (FDA).
+Many thanks are due to members of the Sentinel Innovation Center Workgroup that provided critical feedback during development of this work.